-This pistachio mascarpone frosting is light, creamy, and full of nutty flavor.
-It’s the perfect topping for cakes or a swirl on your favorite cupcakes — just like these pistachio cupcakes.
+Pistachio frosting is light, creamy, and full of nutty flavor, perfect for topping cakes or adding a soft swirl on your favorite cupcakes.

-Unlike regular whipped cream, this pistachio frosting is based on my classic mascarpone frosting, simply flavored with pure pistachio paste for a rich and authentic taste.
+As a French baker, I make this pistachio frosting from my classic mascarpone frosting base, flavored with pure pistachio paste for a rich, authentic taste.

 Think of it as a pistachio whipped cream frosting, but sturdy enough to use on cupcakes and layer cakes.